SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-pipelines.md

 > [!NOTE]
 > You can find the latest version of this file on the [sample](https://github.com/SharePoint/sp-dev-build-extensions/tree/master/samples/azure-devops-ci-cd-spfx)

+> [!NOTE]
+> You can check the [list of predefined Azure Pipelines variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml) to see what you can use to extend your scripts e.g. with folder paths, build numbers etc.

 ## Implementing Continuous Deployment

 The continuous deployment stage is described by the following YAML template.